vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 The brain is not "too warm & wet for quantum mechanics," as [proven this April](https://pubs.acs.org/doi/10.1021/acs.jpcb.3c07936).
 (Tryptophan is a key player.
 Curious, considering the connection to psychedelics.)

-Telepathy is a misnomer.
-There is [no additional communication](https://en.wikipedia.org/wiki/No-communication_theorem) of information.
+This telepathy does not seem to involve [any additional communication](https://en.wikipedia.org/wiki/No-communication_theorem) of information.

 How is there an advantage if there is no communication of information?